- Ways to Replace Toxic Household Cleaners Using Natural Cleaning Solutions

 - Tiles: Steam the bathroom to loosen the dirt.
 Mix baking soda and lemon juice to form a paste.
 Rub the paste into the grout using an old toothbrush or your fingers.
 Leave for a few minutes or longer if they are very dirty, then wipe off with a damp cloth.

 - The toilet: Wipe the outside of the toilet first using a solution of warm water and dishwasher soap.
-Then clean the lid — don’t forget the inside of the lid.
-Clean the rim using the same solution.
+Clean the lid and the rim using the same solution — don’t forget the inside of the lid.
 To clean the bowl, use a good quality natural cleaning solution.
 If the bowl is very stained, take ¼ cup of borax and ⅓ cup of white vinegar.
 A Journal of Environmental Health study found that vinegar has similar antimicrobial effects as an over-the-counter chemical disinfectant.
 Pour the mixture of borax and vinegar into the toilet bowl and leave overnight.
 In the morning, brush and flush.

-- The bath and basin: Clean with bicarbonate of soda and a damp cloth.
+- The bath and basin: These can be cleaned with baking soda and a damp cloth.
 This will also remove odors so there’s no chemical smell.
 To make your taps sparkle, clean them with white vinegar, but be sure to rinse them thoroughly with warm water or the vinegar may eat the plating.

-- Showers: Clean the tiles as previously instructed.
-To clean the grimy film off the door, use white vinegar, rinse, and shine dry.
+- Showers: For the tiles, clean as previously instructed.
+To clean the grimy film off of the door, use white vinegar, rinse, and shine dry.